Every Breath You take

-Term Of The Week: Hypoxia-Inducible Factor
+Term of the Week: Hypoxia-Inducible Factor

-- FibroGen’s (San Francisco, CA) roxadustat, Phase III clinical development for CKD anemia
+- FibroGen’s (San Francisco, CA) roxadustat

 Cocktail Fodder: The HIF Advantage

 You may have heard of “altitude training”—the practice of training at high altitudes in order to increase performance, especially in endurance events such as long distance running or cycling.
 Altitude training works because at elevations higher than about 5,000 feet there are fewer oxygen molecules per volume of air due to reduced atmospheric pressure.
 Every breath taken at higher elevations delivers less oxygen than it would at lower elevations, creating a slightly hypoxic environment inside the athlete’s cells.
 This hypoxia increases the levels of HIF, leading to more erythropoietin and subsequent red blood cell production.
 The enhanced oxygen-carrying capacity lasts for about ten to twenty days after returning to lower elevations, so an athlete who trains at a higher altitude and then competes at sea level will have an advantage over those who complete all of their training at sea level.

 Emily Burke, PhD has worked in biopharma for 20 years, gaining science writing experience at The Scripps Research Institute and Ionis Pharmaceuticals.
 As a Ph.D. molecular biologist, she is passionate about advancing the public’s understanding of science.
 In addition to being a self-proclaimed “science geek,” she is regularly asked to speak at international scientific meetings.
 When not teaching and writing the WEEKLY for Biotech Primer, Dr. Burke swims with her swim club and performs regularly on the improv circuit in San Diego.